-This two-year, short-term plan is to manage the Red Hill elk herd.
-Staff will update the plan with lessons learned and modifications for the future.
-The updates will be open to public comment, reviewed by POSAC, and approved by BOCC.
+This five-year, short-term plan is to manage the Red Hill elk herd.
+After five years, staff will update the plan with lessons learned and modifications for the future.
+The update will be open to public comment, reviewed by POSAC, and approved by BOCC.